scality/metalk8s/docs/operation/upgrade.rst

     The version prefix metalk8s-**X.Y.Z** must be the *new* MetalK8s version you want to upgrade to.

 Upgrade
 *******

 #.
-Ensure that the prerequisites have been met.

-#.
 Run the utility script shipped with the *new* version you want to
    upgrade to.